One Wyoming 1 on 1 will connect our youth with positive adult mentors so they can be tomorrow’s leaders

 Our short-term goals are:

-- Today we currently have 322 mentors with a goal of reaching 645 mentors within the next three school years in our 23 school buildings.
+- Today we currently have 322 mentors with a goal of reaching 50-75 more mentors this school year, in our 23 school buildings.

 - Continue to make the community aware of the huge needs of our students in Wyoming Schools and the benefit of an adult mentor to encourage and give hope to one student in our community.